 And remember, breastfeeding problems are common.
 If you’re experiencing a problem, take heart in the fact that other breastfeeding parents have dealt with it too!

 Breastfeeding doesn’t have to look just one way.
-Our goal at Nest Collaborative is to help breastfeeding parents find a path that works for them and their families.
+Our goal at Nest Collaborative is to help breastfeeding parents find a path that works for your family.
 If you need help, we’re just a video call away.

-While every parent, baby, and breastfeeding experience are unique, some problems are pretty common.
+While every parent, baby, and breastfeeding experience is unique, some problems are pretty common.
 If you’re struggling with one of these issues, take heart.
-These issues can all be resolved!
+These issues can be resolved!

 Breastfeeding and Pain